trutex/jCrossword/README.md

 ####Multi-clues

 Multi-clues (where a clue's answer is filled in over more than one clue space in the grid) are catered for.
-To achieve this, specify an ID code for each 'sub-clue' and then reference them in the 'root clue' inside double square brackets.
+To achieve this, specify an ID code for each 'sub-clue' inside double square brackets and then reference them in the 'root clue', delimited by "++".
 For example:

 ```javascript
 var clues = ["City containing the borough of Manhattan++SUBCLUE1%%NEW YORK",